-•For streams - the measurement of the lateral extent of the water surface elevation perpendicular to the channel at bankfull depth.
-In cases where multiple channels exist, bankfull width is the sum of the individual channel widths along the cross section.

-•For lakes, ponds, and impoundments - line of mean high water.

-•For tidal water - line of mean high tide.

-•For periodically inundated areas of associated wetlands - line of periodic inundation, which will be found by examining the edge of inundation to ascertain where the presence and action of waters are so common and usual, and so long continued in all ordinary years, as to mark upon the soil a character distinct from that of the abutting upland.
+- For streams the measurement of the lateral extent of the water surface elevation perpendicular to the channel at bankfull depth.
+In cases where multiple channels exist, bankfull width is the sum of the individual channel widths along the cross section. - For lakes, ponds, and impoundments line of mean high water. - For tidal water line of mean high tide. - For periodically inundated areas of associated wetlands line of periodic inundation, which will be found by examining the edge of inundation to ascertain where the presence and action of waters are so common and usual, and so long continued in all ordinary years, as to mark upon the soil a character distinct from that of the abutting upland.

-If a CMZ is not present, measurement of the riparian management zone (RMZ) begins at the outer edge of the bankfull width.
+If a CMZ is not present, measurement of the riparian management zone (RMZ) begins at the outer edge of the bankfull width [this is where it gets confusing - need to clarify with THE DRAWING].
 Guidance for measuring bankfull width and depth in this manual refers to a measurement of channel dimensions at bankfull flow and not for other parts of the bankfull width definition: b) lakes, ponds, and impoundments; c) tidal water (tidally influenced channels); or d) periodically inundated areas of associated wetlands.
 See Board Manual Section 8 for guidance.

-overflow channel:
+Overflow channel: